Local well-posedness and global analyticity for solutions of a generalized 0-equation: Function spaces and auxiliary results

 With respect to the spaces $E_{\sigma,m}(\R)$, the Helmholtz operator and its inverse have some important and useful properties that will be necessary to prove local well-posedness.

 \begin{lemma} For $0<\sigma'<\sigma\leq 1$, $m\geq1$ and $\varphi\in E_{\sigma,m}(\R)$, then

-\end{lemma} \begin{proof} The proofs of (2.9) and (2.10) follow immediately from the analogous estimates for Sobolev spaces and will be omitted.
-For the proof of \eqref{eqlemma2.2} first of all observe that for all $0<\lambda<1$ and any positive integer $k$ we have
+\end{lemma} \begin{proof} The proofs of (2.4) and (2.5) follow immediately from the analogous estimates for Sobolev spaces and will be omitted, while the the proof of \eqref{eqlemma2.2} requires an immediate adaptation of the proof of Lemma 2.4 (page 580) of \cite{misiolek}. \end{proof}